 Knowing Which Courses will be Accepted for Transfer

-Once a student’s study abroad institution has been determined, he/she must complete the “Pre-Approval of Courses” form.
-It is mandatory that the student completes this form well in advance of his/her departure from AUI.
-The form is available in the OIP and contains important information about proper course completion and the sequence of authorized faculty signatures required in order to gain approval for credit transfer.
+Once a student’s study abroad institution has been determined, he/she must complete the “Pre-Approval of Courses” process.
+It is mandatory that the student completes this well in advance of his/her departure from AUI.
+The Outbound Advisor manages this process and the sequence of authorized faculty signatures required in order to gain approval for credit transfer.
 If the form is not completed prior to departure, the transfer of credit to the student’s official transcript may be delayed.

 The OIP maintains a database of all courses that were approved in the past.
 Students are welcome to come to consult the database to expedite their selection of courses while on study abroad.